kvh8899/week13-project/README.md

 Website: [https://codexappaa.herokuapp.com/](https://codexappaa.herokuapp.com/)

-## Technologies Used
+## Summary

-- JavaScript
-- Express
+CodeX is a multi-page application inspired by Medium, built using express js and pug architecture.
+Codex allows users to:
-- PUG
+- Create an account
+- Log in with email / Log out
+- Add and delete stories
+- Like, unlike, comment, and delete comment on stories
+- Follow and unfollow users
+- Like and unlike comments
-- CSS
+- etc.

-## Features
+### Features

 - Website home page with stories
 - User registration / login (with a demo account available)